-Version 4 introduces the ability to randomize groups of slides, where each group has the same number of slides.
+Version 4 introduces the ability to randomize groups of slides.
 The slides in each group are shown in the original sequence while the groups themselves are shown in a random order.
 This is very useful if one has Q&A pairs with the first slide showing the question and the second slide containing the answer.

 A memorial, as originally planned

 A show highlighting a city or a resort